globus/searchable-files-demo/README.md

 searching the files does not need shell access to the server where files are stored.

-Searchable Files is broken up into several distinct components:
+Searchable Files is broken up into four main components:

-- The Extractor (`src/extractor.py`)
+- the **Extractor** (`src/extractor.py`)

 Parses file metadata and contents into chunks, labeled either as public or private.
 By default, this parses content in `data/files` and outputs to `output/extracted/`.

-- The Assembler (`src/assembler.py`)
+- the **Assembler** (`src/assembler.py`)

-Given the parsed data, combine it with extra information about visibility to produce valid documents for Ingest into Globus Search.
+Given the parsed data, combine it with extra information about visibility to produce ingest documents for Globus Search.
+An ingest document is data formatted for submission to Globus Search, containing searchable data and visibility information for who is allowed to search on and view different parts of the data.

 By default, this reads data from `output/extracted/`, takes visibility information from `data/visibility.yaml`, and adds additional annotations from `data/annotate.yaml`.
 It outputs to `output/assembled/`.

-- The Submitter (`src/submit.py`)
+- the **Submitter** (`src/submit.py`)

 Given a set of ingest documents, valid for Globus Search, this sends the data to the Search service.